thibaud-c/GST.200UB/lab04/README.md

 > #### 💡 Pro Tip: you don't need geometries, KeplerGL can read h3 index out-of-the-box

+#### 🆘 Empty h3 grid:
-🆘 I'll give you the SQL code to create an empty h3 grid based on the community areas.
+I'll give you the SQL code to create an empty h3 grid based on the community areas.
 To better understand what is happening here you can execute the queries one by one and look at the intermediary results

 ```SQL
 -- create a table with h3 grid